View Gloria Schultz's Obituary on OurMidland.com and share memories

-Gloria Marie Schultz, 83, of Midland, died peacefully Sunday morning, Nov.
+Gloria Marie Schultz, 83 of Midland, died peacefully Sunday morning, Nov.
 24, 2019 at the MidMichigan Medical Center surrounded by her loving family.
-She was born April 22, 1936 in Wadena, Minn., daughter of the late Clement and Gloria M. (Monserud) Joesting.
-Gloria grew up in Bemidji, Minn. and attended school there until graduation from high school.
+She was born April 22, 1936 in Wadena, MN, daughter of the late Clement and Gloria M. (Monserud) Joesting.
+Gloria grew up in Bemidji, Minnesota and attended school there until graduation from high school.
 She then went on to Valparaiso University where she earned her bachelor's degree in English in 1958.

-In 1964, the couple returned to the U.S., settling in Midland.
+In 1964, the couple returned to the United States, settling in Midland.
 Even though they established their home base, the two still greatly enjoyed traveling domestically and overseas.
 Soon after Paul and Gloria decided to expand their family by adopting their daughter Laura.
 Within the next few years, the family grew in the form of two sons, Timothy and Michael.
-As her children grew, Gloria decided to enter the work force once again, and in 1979, began working for The Dow Chemical Co.
+As her children grew, Gloria decided to enter the work force once again, and in 1979, began working for the Dow Chemical Company.
 After nearly 16 years with the company, she decided to retire in 1995.

-Concluding that she was much too active to retire completely, Gloria went back to work part-time for a few more years for Dow Corning Corp. and later Allis Information Systems.
-Never being satisfied while sitting still, Gloria and Paul went on more adventures through the U.S., Europe, and Asia as members of various traveling groups.
+Concluding that she was much too active to retire completely, Gloria went back to work part-time for a few more years for Dow Corning and later Allis Information Systems.
+Never being satisfied while sitting still, Gloria and Paul went on more adventures through the United States, Europe, and Asia as members of various traveling groups.

 As much as she enjoyed trekking across distant lands, Gloria also enjoyed her time at home.
 She was passionate about helping those with developmental disabilities and as such, was a member of the ARC of Midland for over 50 years.
 Gloria also a member of the board for PAO and briefly served as President near its inception.
 She was proud to be a member of the AAUW and sister of Valparaiso University's chapter of the Gamma Phi Sorority.
 Gloria was a great woman of faith and spent her life as a devout Lutheran.
 This led her to become an active member of St. John's Lutheran Church in Midland where served on the Stewardship and Mission committees and as a member in the choir and bell choir.

-Left to cherish her memory are her husband, Paul Schultz of Midland; daughter, Laura Schultz of Midland; sons, Timothy Schultz of Midland and Michael (Anne) Schultz of Indianapolis, Ind.; and grandchildren, Charles and Thomas Schultz of Indianapolis, Ind.
-Gloria is also survived by her siblings, David (Dee) Joesting, Frederick Joesting, Lois (Jerry) Grote all of Minnesota and Robert Joesting of Chapel Hill, N.C. as well as numerous nieces, nephews and cousins.
+Left to cherish her memory are her husband Paul Schultz of Midland; daughter Laura Schultz of Midland; sons Timothy Schultz of Midland and Michael (Anne) Schultz of Indianapolis, Indiana; and grandchildren Charles and Thomas Schultz of Indianapolis, Indiana.
+Gloria is also survived by her siblings David (Dee) Joesting, Frederick Joesting, Lois (Jerry) Grote all of Minnesota, and Robert Joesting of Chapel Hill, North Carolina as well as numerous nieces, nephews, and cousins.
 In addition to her parents, she was preceded in death by her brother Donald Joesting.

 Gloria's family would like to thank the staff at Brittany Manor and MidMichigan Medical Center's third floor ICU and the fifth floor for the care they gave her.

 Funeral services for Gloria will take place at 11 a.m.
 Saturday, Nov.
-30, 2019 at St. John's Lutheran Church, 505 East Carpenter St. with burial to follow in Midland Cemetery.
-Her family will receive friends at Ware-Smith
+30 at St. John's Lutheran Church, 505 East Carpenter Street with burial to follow in Midland Cemetery.
+Her family will receive friends at Ware Smith

--Woolever Funeral Home, 1200 W. Wheeler St., on Friday evening from 4-7 p.m. and at the church on Saturday from 10 a.m. until the time of service.
+Woolever Funeral Home, 1200 West Wheeler St., from 4-7 p.m. on Friday evening and at the church on Saturday from 10 a.m. until the time of service.
 In lieu of flowers, those planning an expression of sympathy are asked to consider St. John's Lutheran Church Missionary Committee or Bell Choir.

 Soli Deo Gloria!